 • Cherry tomatoes.
 While any tomatoes will work, we love the sweetness and juiciness of cherry or grape tomatoes.
 Quarter large cherry tomatoes or halve smaller ones.

 • Fresh basil leaves.
 Optional, for garnish.
+You could also garnish with fresh parsley.

 How to make this recipe